bright/new-www/src/mdData/blog/2021-01-06-request-typing.md

 const player7: PlayerTypeOptionalTwo = { position: [2, 2] }
 ```

-As an alternative if you use interface `SomeInterface` instead of type you can use a combination of `Readonly<SomeInterface>`, `Required<SomeInterface>`.
+As an alternative while using interface `SomeInterface` instead of type we can use a combination of
+`Readonly<SomeInterface>`, `Required<SomeInterface>`.

 ### Conclusion

-Proper API typing increase benefits from TypeScript static type checking and makes your development safer.
-Knowledge on how to work with types or interfaces can help you find a way to do so in a DRY way!
+Proper API typing increase benefits from TypeScript static type checking and makes our development safer.
+Knowledge on
+how to work with types or interfaces can help us find a way to do so in a DRY way!